V4Fire/Client/src/components/super/i-data/README.md

 #### `dbConverter`

 Each child `iData` instance has a property that can transform the data from the provider before it is stored in `db`.
-You can pass a function or a list of functions to be applied to the provider data.
+You can pass a function or an iterable of functions to be applied to the provider data.

 ```
 < b-example :dataProvider = 'myData' | :dbConverter = convertToComponent